Classiebawn Castle, Mullaghmore, Co.Sligo (The Mountbattens' holiday home in Ireland)

 The Dowager Lady Brabourne, The Hon.Nicholas Knatchbull & Paul Maxwell

+Patricia wtote in her diary - "I only remember terrific explosion (and thinking it was the engine which had been playing up) and immediately being submerged and going down and down in sea with water rushing in ears.
+Frightened I would not get up before drowning (forgot it was shallow) or get caught beneath hull.
+Remembered Darling Daddy's story of Kelly sinking."
 The force of the explosion also killed The Hon.
-Nicholas Knatchbull (aged 14yrs), Paul Maxwell (aged 15yrs), Doreen, The Dowager Lady Brabourne (aged 83yrs), but mercifully Mountbatten’s daughter Patricia and her husband John, 7th Lord Brabourne survived, despite sustaining severe injuries which Patricia suffered the effects until her own death in 2017.
+Nicholas "Nicky" Knatchbull (aged 14yrs), Paul Maxwell (aged 15yrs), Doreen "Dodo", The Dowager Lady Brabourne (aged 83yrs), but mercifully Mountbatten’s daughter Patricia and her husband John, 7th Lord Brabourne survived, despite sustaining severe injuries which Patricia suffered the effects until her own death in 2017.

 On the same day as the explosion in Mullaghmore, the IRA ambushed and killed 18 British soldiers at Warrenpoint, Co.
 Down and 4 Army bandsmen were also killed in Brussels, Belgium as they set up to perform at a public concert.